nossbigg/react-native-ios-keyboard-events/README.md

 #### `.setKeyboardState(newKeyboardState: KeyboardState)`

-Sets the preset keyboard state.
-Use it if for one reason or another the `IOSKeyboardEvents` instance's internal state is inconsistent with the actual keyboard state. (eg. Keyboard is `MINIMIZED` but instance reports as the keyboard being `DOCKED`).
+Sets the instance's tracked keyboard state.
+Use it if, for one reason or another, the `IOSKeyboardEvents` instance's internal state is inconsistent with the actual keyboard state. (eg. Keyboard is `MINIMIZED` but instance reports as the keyboard being `DOCKED`).
+This may occur as this library listens to `Keyboard` events to determine the keyboard state.

 Throws an error if input is not a `KeyboardState` value.

+Note: This method does NOT do keyboard actions (eg. dismissing the keyboard)

 #### `.getDeviceModelInformation()`